-George W. Bush: Evacuate Only the 'Forefront of Progress' Afghans
+George W. Bush: 'Cut the Red Tape for Refugees' from Afghanistan

 Notably, Bush called for the evacuation of just some Afghans:

-The Afghans now at the greatest risk are the same ones who have been on the forefront of progress inside their nation … we have the responsibility and the resources to secure safe passage for them now.
+The Afghans now at the greatest risk are the same ones who have been on the forefront of progress inside their nation… The United States government has the legal authority to cut the red tape for refugees during urgent humanitarian crises.
+And we have the responsibility and the resources to secure safe passage for them now, without bureaucratic delay.

 Bush did not say how many people he would include in the “forefront of progress” group.